hashicorp/serf/website/source/docs/internals/gossip.html.markdown

 probe and the indirect probes fail within a reasonable time, then the node is marked "suspicious" and this knowledge is gossiped to the cluster.
 A suspicious node is still considered a member of cluster.
-If the suspect member of the cluster does not disputes the suspicion within a configurable period of time, the node is finally considered dead, and this state is then gossiped to the cluster.
+If the suspect member of the cluster does not dispute the suspicion within a configurable period of time, the node is finally considered dead, and this state is then gossiped to the cluster.